lab42open-team/pubmed_trend_analysis/README.md

 The user is necessary to pass 3 arguments in the executable bash script.
 These arguments are passed through flags

-* -k | --keywords, expects a the path of the txt file with the keywords
+* -k |  expects a the path of the txt file with the keywords
-* -d | --data, expects the path to the PubMed data
+* -d |  expects the absolute path to the PubMed data
-* -p | --prefix, expects a string with prefix of all the generated files (txt and plots)
+* -p |  expects a string with prefix of all the generated files (txt and plots)

 ```
-./trend_analysis.sh -k keywords.txt -d default -p "ecology_trends"
+./scripts/dig_analysis.sh -k keywords.txt -d ~/dig_analysis/dataset -p "ecology_trends"

 ```